Coyote – Native American Trickster, Creator, And Sacred Animal Who Can Deceive But Also Give Wisdom

 Coyote Can Deceive And Be Reckless

-Among the many tribes of Native Americans, there is a belief that the Coyote is the bearer of all evil, brings winter and even death.
-The Maidu people of northern California, for example, portrayed Coyote as deceitful, greedy, and reckless and these evident failings in his character make problems to people around him.
-His impulsive and foolish behavior causes him to suffer too.
-Frequently, he is killed through his own carelessness, but, in some way, amazingly, he always comes back to life afterward.
+Among the many tribes of Native Americans, there is a belief that the Coyote is the bearer of all evil and brings winter and even death.
+The Maidu people of northern California, for example, portrayed the Coyote as deceitful, greedy, and reckless, and these evident failings in his character make problems for people around him.
+His impulsive and foolish behavior causes him to suffer, too.
+Frequently, he is killed through his carelessness, but, in some way, amazingly, he always comes back to life afterward.

 Still, the Coyote remains a very prominent animal.
 The basis of his character is the same in all myths; only a few character traits of Coyote vary from region to region.